 What Is Falsetto?

 Falsetto etymologically means “false” and it came from the Italian word “falso.”
 Falsetto itself, however, refers to the vocal register that occupies the frequency range above the modal voice register while overlapping with the modal voice register by one octave approximately.
-You can produce falsetto by vibrating the ligamentous edges of your vocal cords in part or in whole.
+You can produce falsetto by vibrating the ligamentous edges of your vocal cords in part or in a whole.
 Falsetto is also can be considered as one of the four major spoken vocal registers that are recognized by speech pathologists.

 You can use falsetto to sing notes beyond your vocal range.
 The basic tone of M2 or falsetto register is characterized by a flute-like breath sound that is relatively free of overtones.
 It is basically limited compared to its modal counterpart in both tone quality and dynamic variation.
 Some individuals were able to develop stronger falsetto sound production although many can sound “breathy” and “hooty” while singing falsetto.